-Indicator 2: Renewable energy - New capacity and increased generation of renewable electricity from renewable sources.
+Indicator 2: Renewable energy - New capacity and increased generation of renewable electricity

+By supporting projects that directly facilitate investment, ASTAE activities led to increased capacity and generation from renewable sources.
 In FY12, the Geothermal Clean Energy Investment Project in Indonesia was approved and is expected to result in the direct installation of 150 MW of renewable energy to generate 1,208 GWh every year.
 This project will achieve 40 percent of the ASTAE business plan period target for generation from renewable energy.